 The candidate will write, revise, and complete chapters 1 and 2 of their DMIN thesis project.
-In addition, the candidate will complete and submit their IRB (Institutional Review Board) application8 in order to begin the field research phase of their project.
+In addition, the candidate will complete and submit their IRB (Institutional Review Board) application in order to begin the field research phase of their project.

-The candidate must not begin work on the research portion of the project (chapter 3 usually) until IRB approval is secured.
-Prior to submitting the IRB application, students must have completed the Collaborative Institutional Training Initiaitve (CITI) course.
-Faculty mentors need only be certified once and will need to seek re-certification every three years.
+The candidate must not begin work on the research portion of the project until IRB approval is secured.
+Prior to submitting the IRB application, students must have completed the Collaborative Institutional Training Initiative (CITI) course.
+Faculty mentors need only be certified once and will need to seek recertification every three years.
 It is the student's responsibility to ensure their faculty mentor has met IRB certification requirements.